Skip to content

 How the ISRC Format Works

-In databases and metadata fields, the hyphens are often dropped: USAB12600001.
-Both formats refer to the same recording.
+In databases and metadata fields, separators are often dropped: AA6QZ2600001.
+Both presentations refer to the same recording.

 Why ISRC Codes Matter